 While he was busy building homes in Santa Barbara, he was diligently practicing his Spanish and petitioning the authorities for his Mexican citizenship.
 In 1825 he found time to take a big step towards his goal of marrying Rafaela, he converted to the Roman Catholic faith.

 In 1826 Hill finished the construction of a beautiful home for his future bride, complete with glass windows imported from Boston and wooden floors, probably the first in town.
 (Most homes in Santa Barbara had hardened earth floors, some of them hardened with asphaltum from Goleta’s beaches.)
 Later that same year, they were married, he was 29 and his bride was a mature 17.

-This house still stands today at 11 East Carrillo Street, as beautiful as ever.
+This house still stands today at 11 East Carrillo Street, beautifully restored to its former glory.